kordwarshuis/WOT-terms-to-Spec-Up-T/README.md

 The output is (in your Spec-Up-T installation):

 - new files in the directory `/spec/terms-definitions/` (or another location if you deliberately set it that way)
-- a directory called “sourceFilesConverted
-”, which contains the edited source files, which you have to bring back to the source
+- a directory called “sourceFilesConverted” (or a name of your choice, see the `.env` part below), which contains the edited source files, which you have to bring back to the source

 ## How to use: detailed